If you are about to embark on your Navy sailor career, you might wonder what happens after Navy boot camp graduation.

 Once you graduate from Navy boot camp, there is still more training.

-Others leave directly to A school the day after graduation to attend technical school away from Great Lakes.
+Other new sailors leave for A school on the Saturday morning after graduation to attend technical school away from Great Lakes.

 Once a sailor completes A school, they may take leave before transitioning to their first permanent duty station.

-Most jobs have a 36/36 rotation of months at sea vs. on land.
+Some jobs have a 36/36 rotation of months at sea vs. on land.
+Sea-intensive rates, however, may have a 48 to 60 month sea duty obligation before eventually evening off to 36/36.

-However, the sea and land rotation depend on the Navy’s needs and your particular job.
+However, the sea and land rotation depends on the Navy’s needs and your particular job.

 References: